 Speech and swallowing changes can interfere with communication and eating, which can be isolating and harmful.
 Established programs and new treatment strategies may help strengthen voice and improve swallowing, boosting confidence and health.

 Parkinson's disease (PD) can affect speech in several ways.
-Many people with PD speak quietly and in one tone, so they don't convey much emotion.
+Many people with PD speak quietly and in one tone, they don't convey much emotion.
 Sometimes speech sounds breathy or hoarse.
 People with Parkinson's might slur words, mumble or trail off at the end of a sentence.
 Most people talk slowly, but some speak rapidly, even stuttering or stammering.

 Parkinson's motor symptoms, such as decreased facial expression, slowness and stooped posture, may add to speech problems.
 These can send incorrect non-verbal cues or impact the ability to show emotion.
 Parkinson's non-motor symptoms, such as memory or thinking (cognitive) problems also can affect speech.
 Cognitive problems, for example, may lead to difficulty finding the right words and slower speech.